AIRPORTS AND ASSHOLES

 Sitting aloof in the corner, usually on the floor next to a power outlet sponging the last bit they can before they board.
 Chances are they were too cheap to purchase movies, so they will watch reruns of TV episodes on their cell phone for the flight.
 Headphones on, they act like it has all been done before.
 Cool and comfortable, throwing weighted looks at the crowd around them with the occasional raised eyebrow and shake of the head like they think they are better than everyone else.
 Their eyes glancing over the top of their laptop as they tap away, making notes for the next entry in their travel blog….or whatever they might be doing…OK I think everyone gets it.
 Moving right along.

-You know "that guy".
+You know “that guy”.
 It is not necessarily a man.
 It could be a woman.
 He or she is That Guy.
 The one whose name has been announced throughout the terminal to remind them where the plane is; the plane filled with people who managed to get to the gate on time.
 Where the hell is That Guy?
 What was That Guy doing?
-Seriously, you better have been doing something amazing, like buying a delicious single malt to share with everyone on board.
+Seriously, he or she better have been doing something amazing, like buying a delicious single malt to share with everyone on board.

 “If you can’t lift your bag into the overhead locker, maybe you have too much shit in it.”
 This thought is directed at the person struggling to lift a carry-on bag that appears to weigh slightly more than a baby manatee, moments before said bag crashes to the floor, narrowly avoiding braining the person in seat 25C.
 So much for the 7kg weight limit.